Josh-121/monty/README.md

 monty readme file
-Monty repository was created by Olatubosun Joshua Ibitoye and Chiamaka Pronise Ikwuagwu
+Monty repository was created by Olatubosun Joshua Ibitoye and Chiamaka Promise Ikwuagwu